kant-ai/multimeter/docs/storages/jsonfile.md

 ### subjects

 A list of objects where each object represents a subject from which the metrics were sampled.
-Each object contains a "key" and a human readable "description".
+Each object contains a "key" and a human-readable "description".

 ### measure